AnkitRastogiji/Xilinx-Vivado/README.md

-How to create project in Xilinx Vivado step by step?
+How to create project in Xilinx Vivado step by step process?
 steps:
 [1]- Create a project name and choose location then go to next [2]- Choose RTl project and choose do not specify sources at this time then go to next